tahireu/wc_try_before_you_buy/readme.txt

 * Standardize 'Cart' page layout as much as possible for various themes
 * Add 'dismiss' option to info messages

-If you want some of the functionality mentioned above to be implemented, or you have your own suggestions, please contact me at https://github.com/tahireu or tahiri.damir[at]gmail.com
+If you want some of the functionalities mentioned above to be implemented, or you have your own suggestions, please contact me at https://github.com/tahireu or tahiri.damir[at]gmail.com